Baccara-Mahdi-Dev/Resume-ITA/README.md

 - The **classic** and **markdown** folders contain additional RenderCV themes and formats.
 - You can customize the YAML templates to update CV content.
 - Output files (PDF, HTML, etc.) will be generated inside the language-specific folders.
+- The name is inspired by the popular roguelike *Enter the Gungeon*.